Home

 1. Division

 Division is what turns a raw difference into a relative change.
-Without it, you only know the amount of change, not how large that change is compared with the starting point.
+Without it, you only know the amount of movement, not whether that movement is large or small compared with where the item started.

 2. Parentheses

 Parentheses make the order of operations clear.
-In the standard formula, they ensure that the difference is calculated before the division happens.
+In the standard formula, they force Excel to calculate the difference before dividing by the old value.

 3. Percent Format

-Excel stores these results as decimals, so formatting matters.
-A result like 0.25 is easier to read as 25%.
+Excel stores percent-change results as decimals, so formatting matters.
+A result like 0.25 is mathematically correct, but it is much easier to read as 25%.

 If the old value is 0, percent change formulas can break because you would be dividing by zero.
 That is a useful edge case to watch in real reports.